RedHatQE/CodeQuality/documentation/golang/README.md

     # the -c flag tells the test tool to compile by name
     # and the -o flag tells the test tool to just output
-    # the executable created from the go tests, instead of running
+    # the executable created from the "go test", instead of running
     go test -c main.go main_test.go -o test-able-exe
     # armed with this, lets actually build in the coverage magic
     go test -coverprofile=main_cover.out -c main.go main_test.go -o test-able-exe